History of the Haber process

-El Dorado made of nitrogen
+Nitrogen sources pre-Haber process

 For several centuries, farmers knew that certain nutrients were essential for plant growth.
 In different parts of the world, farmers developed different methods of fertilizing the farmland.
 In China, human waste was scattered in rice fields.
-In nineteenth-century Europe, gangs of English graverobbers roamed the Continent, searching for skeletons to grind into phosphate fertilizer.
 Justus von Liebig (1803 – 1873), German chemist and founder of industrial agriculture, claimed that England had "stolen" 3.5 million skeletons from Europe to obtain phosphorus for fertilizer.
 In Paris, as many as one million tons of horse dung was collected annually to fertilize city gardens.
 Throughout the nineteenth century, bison bones from the American West were brought back to East Coast factories for the production of phosphorus and phosphate fertilizer.

 From the 1820s to the 1860s, the Chincha Islands of Peru were exploited for their high quality guano deposits, which they exported to the United States, France and the United Kingdom.
 The guano-boom increased economic activity in Peru considerably for a few decades until all 12.5 million tons of guano deposits were exhausted.

 Research was initiated to find alternative sources of fertilizer.
 The Atacama Desert, at that time part of Peru, was home to significant amounts of saltpeter (sodium nitrate).
 At the time of the discovery of these deposits, the saltpeter had limited agricultural use.
 Then chemists successfully developed a process to purify the saltpeter in order to produce gunpowder.
 The saltpeter was also converted into nitric acid, the precursor of powerful explosives, such as nitroglycerine and dynamite.
 As exports from this region increased, tensions between Peru and its neighbors increased as well.

 In 1879, Bolivia, Chile, and Peru went to war over possession of Atacama Desert, the so-called "Saltpeter War".
 Bolivian forces were quickly defeated by the Chileans.
 In 1881, Chile defeated Peru and seized control of nitrate exploitation in the Atacama Desert.
 Consumption of Chilean saltpeter for agriculture quickly grew and Chileans standard of living rose significantly.

 Technological developments in Europe brought an end to these days.
 In the twentieth century, the minerals from this region "contribute[d] minimally to global nitrogen supply."